 Public health nurses connected to county public health departments in 17 counties within the southern regional district of Wisconsin

 A program focused on NLM-funded outreach directed to public health professionals held at NLM on April 4-5, 2001.
-(Partners in Information Access for the Public Health Workforce (PIAPHW))
+(Public Health Partners (PHPartners))

 (Medical Library Association (MLA))